kyleniemeyer/kyleniemeyer.com/work/index.markdown

 +-- {.section}
 News
 ====
+_8--10 April 2013:_ Presented at the SIAM 14th International Conference on Numerical Combustion in San Antonio, Texas.
+This talk presented some new results in addition to those I presented at the ASM in January.
+I was part of the minisymposium on GPU computing, which was recorded and will be available on the SIAM website soon (I'll post the link when available).

 _6--10 January 2013:_ Attended and presented at the 51st AIAA Aerospace Sciences Meeting in Grapevine, Texas.
 My talk was on our efforts to accelerate reactive flow simulations using GPUs; check out my [paper](/files/pubs/Niemeyer-Sung-ASM_2013.pdf) for some background information and keep an eye out for an upcoming paper with the most recent results.

 _16--17 October 2012:_ Attended [OpenACC GPU Programming Workshop](http://www.psc.edu/index.php/training/openacc-gpu-programming) at [Pittsburgh Supercomputing Center](http://www.psc.edu)